MelissaTeodoro/spring-pet-clinic/README.md

 # spring-pet-clinic
-CRUD clínica veterinária com Spring Framework 5
+Pet Clinic CRUD with Spring Framework 5 and Spring Boot 2